 The Confluence leg-pod concept was developed while Evan was teaching as a visiting artist at the ANU School of Art under Dr. Rodney Haywood.
 It was originally an exercise to demonstrate to students that table tops could be structural as well as just a working surface.
 By following his own logic, he realized that there was a whole family of furniture forms that could be built around the leg-pod concept.

-The original Confluence Coffee Table (pictured) was commissioned by George and Jenny, a Canberra couple who already owned a magnificent red gum Confluence dining table.
-In the same commission they ordered a Stork side table, four Clearwater chairs and a bespoke occasional table, all in highly figured river red gum with rock maple detailing.
+The original Confluence Coffee Table (pictured) was commissioned by Jorge and Jenny, a Canberra couple who already owned a magnificent red gum Confluence dining suite.
+In the same commission they ordered a Stork side table and a bespoke occasional table, all in highly figured river red gum with rock maple detailing.
 Now their house looks almost better than our showroom!

 Dimensions; The table pictured is 1100mm square and 480mm high.
 See our other Confluence Coffee Table configurations on the web site.